-This publication assumes that you are using IBM Informix Dynamic Server (IDS).
+This publication assumes that you are using IBM Informix software.

 Assumptions About Your Locale

 IBM Informix products can support many languages, cultures, and code sets.
 All culture-specific information is brought together in a single environment, called a Global Language Support (GLS) locale.